 What to Serve with Chicken Marbella: Wines, and Salads, and More Wines, Oh My

 So, there you have a pretty varied list of side dish ideas.
 But there are still plenty of ideas that can help take your meal to a whole new level.

 In part because there are so many flavors going on in this dish, deciding what wine to serve with chicken Marbella can feel a little tricky, though.

-There’s the deep fruitiness of the prunes, slightly caramelized savory herbaceousness of the chicken, and the salty pucker of the capers and olives.
+There’s the deep fruitiness of the prunes, the slightly caramelized savory herbaceousness of the chicken, and the salty pucker of the capers and olives.

 So many contrasts.
 So many flavors.

 The complexity and layers of flavors are a big part of what makes this food so enticing, but it also makes choosing just the right wine a little less straightforward than it is for some other meals.